prashantevolvus/paycorp-security/README.md

 ```
  ## To Do
  1. Key management must be configurable
- 2.JKS store must be more friendly
+ 2. JKS store must be more friendly